Prefab Sprout: Paddy McAloon solo project (2003–)

 On 3 March 2017, McAloon's manager Keith Armstrong, one-time head of Kitchenware Records, posted a short clip on Instagram of McAloon performing a new song "America" to a camcorder; operated by McAloon himself.
 A longer version appears on Armstrong's YouTube page.
-To date, no reason has been disclosed if this points to a new album or as the lyrics suggest, it is a commentary on the incumbent US administration and their policy on immigration.

 On 8 November 2018, Rough Trade announced the availability of vinyl LP and CD versions of I Trawl the Megahertz, including a white vinyl special edition of 1000 copies.
 On the same day, Sony Music announced the release under their "Legacy" brand.
 The Sony press release notes that although this was originally a solo album, it is now fitting to classify it as a Prefab Sprout record.

-Paddy McAloon is quoted as saying: "I thought we could do anything.
-And Megahertz is true to that spirit.
-The music here is of a piece with everything I’ve ever written.
-It’s from the heart".
-Then on 10 December 2018, Paddy McAloon featured in an interview on the Today programme on BBC Radio 4.
+Since 2023 bass player Martin McAloon has toured and performed Prefab Sprout material as a solo artist.

 Unreleased material

 Several interviews have described a significant vault of unreleased material, credited either to Prefab Sprout or to McAloon himself.
 Crimson/Red was based on tracks from the vault, and Let's Change the World with Music was released in a form that was substantially similar to its 1993 demo form.

-In the 2018 interview on Radio 4, McAloon explained Sony would be making further releases, and that he was working on an album of unreleased material, 'Femmes Mythologiques', to be issued in September 2019.
+On 10 December 2018, Paddy McAloon featured in an interview on the Today programme on BBC Radio 4.
+McAloon said that Sony would be making further releases, and that since 2013 he had been working on an album of unreleased material, 'Femmes Mythologiques', to be issued in September 2019.
 During the radio appearance, he played a segment of a song called "Cleopatra".
-However, the album has yet to be released, and as of 2022, no additional information is available about its release.